Yamabe flow on manifolds with edges: Asymptotics of the heat kernel on simple edge spaces

-lifted to a submanifold of $[M^2_h, A]$.
-The resulting blowup $\mathscr{M}^2_h$ is defined as before by cutting out the submanifold and replacing it with its spherical normal bundle.
-It is a manifold with boundaries and corners, visualized in Figure \ref{heat-incomplete}.
+The actual heat-space blowup $\mathscr{M}^2_h$ is obtained by a parabolic blowup of $[M^2_h, A]$ along the diagonal $D$ lifted to a submanifold of $[M^2_h, A]$.
+The resulting blowup $\mathscr{M}^2_h$ is defined as before by cutting out the submanifold and replacing it with its spherical normal bundle, which constitutes a new boundary face $-$ the temporal diagonal td.
+It is a manifold with boundaries and corners, visualized in Figure 1.

 The projective coordinates on $\mathscr{M}^2_h$ are then given as follows.
 Near the top corner of the front face ff, the projective coordinates are given by